sarroutbi/nbde-tang-server/README.md

 This operator also allows automation of certain operations, which are error-prone if executed manually.
 Examples of these operations are:
-- server deployment and configuration
+- server deployment
+- configuration
 - key rotation
 - hidden keys deletion